Gleethos/neureka/src/test/README.md

   - The cleanupSpec() method is invoked after all feature methods have been invoked.

 <br>
-Test methods are actually String! <br>
+Test methods are actually Strings! <br>
 They describe the given feature which this test method ought to cover.
-Besides that there are also multiple sections of such a feature method which can also have descriptive labels
+A feature consists of multiple sections / code blocks which adhere to BDD and will be enforced by Spock.
+These sections can receive documentations in the form of strings, which will be used to generate nice and readable html reports.